Do I need my own guitar?

 -An excellent idea!
 Most of the above guitar shops have great rental programs.
 In most cases you can apply several month’s worth of rent towards a purchase after you realize that you can’t live without the guitar you’ve been renting!

 Besides my guitar, what should I bring to my first lesson?

 -Your tuner, a folder to keep your lesson materials in, your tuition (usually $89 for the first 3 lessons) and any guitar books, tabs, or materials you may be currently working from.
 No need to pick up any books or other guitar literature.
 I give you all the materials you’ll need.

 Anything else I should get?

 -While at the music shop, be sure to buy 6 or 7 dollars worth of thin and medium picks from at least 8 or 10 different pick makers.
 This will give you a variety of picks to experiment with and you’ll eventually find one you’ll really like.
 Also you will certainly need a capo at some point.
 I like the Shubb or the Kyser.

 How soon will I be able to play songs on the guitar?

 -Most people can play a complete song by their 2nd to 4th lesson.
 Some of it depends on your musical talent but for the most part how hard you work and how much time you put in has a much greater effect.
-I have helped hundreds and hundreds of people learn to play the guitar and every single person that has put in enough effort has succeeded.
+I have helped over a thousand people learn to play the guitar and every single person that has put in enough effort has succeeded.